 Warren County Fairgrounds, Lebanon, OH

 Why go?
-One of the region’s biggest fairs with livestock shows, a huge midway, tractor pulls, demolition derby, live music, and kids’ activities every day.
+One of the region’s biggest fairs, with livestock shows, a large midway, tractor pulls, demolition derby, live music, and kids’ activities every day.

-Don’t miss: The pig races and the famous fried cheese on a stick!
+Don’t miss: The pig races and the fried cheese on a stick.

 Clermont County Fair